brianmario/escape_utils/README.md

 Being as though we're all html escaping everything these days, why not make it faster?

-For character encoding in 1.9, the output string's encoding is copied from the input string.
+For character encoding, the output string's encoding is copied from the input string.

 It has monkey-patches for Rack::Utils, CGI, URI, ERB::Util and Haml and ActionView so you can drop this in and have your app start escaping fast as balls in no time